Independent Evidence

 Voltage230 V AC · 50 Hz

 One product.
-Four independent institutions.
+Three independent institutions.
 Every result in favour.

 # Institution Standard / Method Key Finding Result